Where Did the Kinds Walk?

 The Model's Prediction

-The post-catastrophe climate model (Paper 2) predicts the following sequence for the Saharan region (approximately 15–30°N, inland):
+The post-catastrophe physical conditions (warm ocean driving extreme evaporation, high-latitude cooling, and vigorous atmospheric circulation) predict the following general sequence for the Saharan region (approximately 15–30°N, inland):

 The Reframe: What the Conventional Record Is Actually Seeing